a-norcliffe/sonode/README.md

  ![NODE vs ANODE vs SONODE on the nested spheres problem](figures/nested_gif.gif)

 **Please note:** This is research code which is no longer maintained, there may be new issues.
-I plan to update it to be easier to run in June 2022.
+I plan to update it to be easier to run near the end of 2022.

 ## Abstract